Communication: Therapeutic and Professional Communication

 II.
 Communication in Professional Practice

-A. Therapeutic communication is at the foundation of the nurse-client relationship as reflected in Figure 3.2.
+A. Therapeutic communication is at the foundation of the nurse-client relationship as reflected in the Figure 2 below.
 It is different than the conversations you have with friends, peers, family, and colleagues.
 Therapeutic communication has a specific purpose within the healthcare context.
 It is intended to develop an effective interpersonal nurse-client relationship that supports the client’s wellbeing and ensures holistic, client-centered, quality care.

 Figure 2.1: